 Our legal advice and structured settlements take into account pragmatic financial planning so that the family assets and income (which may have to stretch to meet the demands of separate households) are managed in your best interests.
 Our team of family lawyers are familiar with financial planning issues and will identify and liaise with other third party professionals, such as accountants or pension actuaries to deliver this ‘one-stop’ approach.

-It may be appropriate for us to refer you to a team of independent financial advisors such as Family Law Financial Planning who can offer you expert financial advice based on your personal circumstances.
+It may be appropriate for us to refer you to a team of independent financial advisors who can offer you expert financial advice based on your personal circumstances.

 Financial planning issues we can help with: